-In order to sustain our growth in certain of our existing and new markets, we must expand an existing data center, lease a new facility or acquire suitable land, with or without structures, to build new IBX data centers from the ground up.
-Expansions or new builds are currently underway, or being contemplated, in many of our markets.
-Any related construction requires us to carefully select and rely on the experience of one or more designers, general contractors, and associated subcontractors during the design and construction process.
-Should a designer, general contractor or significant subcontractor experience financial or other problems during the design or construction process, we could experience significant delays, increased costs to complete the project and/or other negative impacts to our expected returns.
+Additionally, all construction related projects require us to carefully select and rely on the experience of one or more designers, general contractors, and associated subcontractors during the design and construction process.
+Should a designer, general contractor or significant subcontractor experience financial problems or other problems during the design or construction process, we could experience significant delays, increased costs to complete the project and/or other negative impacts to our expected returns.

 Site selection is also a critical factor in our expansion plans.
 There may not be suitable properties available in our markets with the necessary combination of high power capacity and fiber connectivity, or selection may be limited.
-Thus, while we may prefer to locate new IBX data centers adjacent to our existing locations it may not always be possible.
+Thus, while we may prefer to locate new IBX data centers adjacent to our existing locations, it may not always be possible.
 In the event we decide to build new IBX data centers separate from our existing IBX data centers, we may provide interconnection solutions to connect these two centers.
 Should these solutions not provide the necessary reliability to sustain connection, this could result in lower interconnection revenue and lower margins and could have a negative impact on customer retention over time.